Tech4Good Movement Through the Eyes of KeenEthics

 The purpose of life is to make others happy, and in the process of it, you find happiness yourself.

-Dwelling upon powerful and successful women's stories, I would like to introduce Debra Ruh.
+Dwelling upon powerful and successful women’s stories, I would like to introduce Debra Ruh.
 Debra is an expert in the field of accessibility, equality, sustainability, and inclusion.
 She is an experienced businessman and the founder of four enterprises.
-Debra told us that there are a lot of interesting people in her team.
+Debra told us that there are a lot of interesting people on her team.
 The woman celebrates diversity at the workplace and is open to cooperation.
 Go to Ruh Global to learn more about Debra’s goals.